 Canoes are C (racing canoe) and TC (touring canoe), also in singles, doubles and quads (C4 = racing canoe quad, TC1 = single touring canoe).
 Canoes use a single bladed paddle.
 Racing canoes (C boats) are mostly paddled in a "high kneeling" position.

-We also have a good range of club PFDs (personal flotation devices or buoyancy vests), paddles, canoe polo goals and some land based gym equipment including two ergos.
+We also have a good range of club PFDs (personal flotation devices or buoyancy vests), paddles, canoe polo goals and land based gym equipment including a paddling ergo and a Nelo "Powerhouse" paddle training machine.